-She is a member of the American Speech, Language and Hearing Association (ASHA), the American Academy of Audiology (AAA) and is licensed in the state of California as a Dispensing Audiologist.
+She is a member of the American Speech, Language and Hearing Association (ASHA), the American Academy of Audiology (AAA), California Academy of Audiology (CAA), and is licensed in the state of California as a Dispensing Audiologist.
 She has been interviewed as an Audiology expert in local Ventura County news outlets on topics pertaining to hearing issues and hearing assistive devices.
 She continues training Audiology Doctoral students to impart her knowledge and expertise to the next generation.

 Audiologist And Clinical Supervisor

 Dr. Godby was raised in Thousand Oaks and now resides with her husband and two children in Newbury Park.
 She has been a practicing Audiologist since 2005 and obtained her Doctorate in Audiology degree from The University of Florida.
 She has enjoyed working in a variety of sites including private Audiology practices and Ear, Nose and Throat offices.